February 12, 2020

 President, CareJourney, Former U.S. Chief Technology Officer (2009-2012)

-Aneesh Chopra is the President of CareJourney, an open data service that democratizes care interventions research for organizations on the move to value.
+Aneesh Chopra is the President of CareJourney, an open-data service that democratizes care intervention research for organizations on the move to value.
 He served as the first U.S. CTO and authored “Innovative State: How New Technologies Can Transform Government.”